greghart/powerputtygo/sqlp/README.md

 This packages suggests handling this by utilizing COALESCE in your queries, to let scanning have one path. `sqlp` will setup any embed that is being selected into for a query -- it will then clean up any of these that were only populated with zero values.

+### Relationships (OneToMany / Embedded Slices)

+Similar to above, you may have a slice of children instead of a single child.
+The expectation could be to join a children table, and populate that slice with whatever children come in the result set.

+The complexity of handling this is much higher than the OneToOne case -- here, you would have multiple rows that all correspond to one result.

+Because our goal is not to become an ORM, we don't handle this case manually.  but do showcase ways to handle this in the one to many example (see code/godoc).

 ### Field/column/parameter order